otarogithub/minecraft/README.md

-# minecraft
+# Minecraft
-minecraft recreated in ursina
+ a minecraft clone by python added bedrock blocks!